Calculus: Significance

+The calculus was the first achievement of modern mathematics and it is difficult to overestimate its importance.
+I think it defines more unequivocally than anything else the inception of modern mathematics, and the system of mathematical analysis, which is its logical development, still constitutes the greatest technical advance in exact thinking.

+Applications of differential calculus include computations involving velocity and acceleration, the slope of a curve, and optimization.
+Applications of integral calculus include computations involving area, volume, arc length, center of mass, work, and pressure.
+More advanced applications include power series and Fourier series.

+Calculus is also used to gain a more precise understanding of the nature of space, time, and motion.
+For centuries, mathematicians and philosophers wrestled with paradoxes involving division by zero or sums of infinitely many numbers.
+These questions arise in the study of motion and area.
+The ancient Greek philosopher Zeno of Elea gave several famous examples of such paradoxes.
+Calculus provides tools, especially the limit and the infinite series, that resolve the paradoxes.

 Applications

 The logarithmic spiral of the nautilus shell is a classical image used to depict the growth and change related to calculus.

 Calculus is used in every branch of the physical sciences, actuarial science, computer science, statistics, engineering, economics, business, medicine, demography, and in other fields wherever a problem can be mathematically modeled and an optimal solution is desired.
 It allows one to go from (non-constant) rates of change to the total change or vice versa, and many times in studying a problem we know one and are trying to find the other.
 Calculus can be used in conjunction with other mathematical disciplines.
 For example, it can be used with linear algebra to find the "best fit" linear approximation for a set of points in a domain.
 Or, it can be used in probability theory to determine the expectation value of a continuous random variable given a probability density function.
-In analytic geometry, the study of graphs of functions, calculus is used to find high points and low points (maxima and minima), slope, concavity and inflection points.
+In analytic geometry, the study of graphs of functions, calculus is used to find high points and low points (maxima and minima), slope, concavity, inflection points, area under curves, and area between curves.
 Calculus is also used to find approximate solutions to equations; in practice, it is the standard way to solve differential equations and do root finding in most applications.
 Examples are methods such as Newton's method, fixed point iteration, and linear approximation.
 For instance, spacecraft use a variation of the Euler method to approximate curved courses within zero-gravity environments.